akauppi/firebase-jest-testing/README.md

 ```
 -->

-We *don't* need a Firebase project for running this code.
-Make sure you don't have one:
+You *don't* need a Firebase project for running this code.
+In fact, it's best to make sure you don't have one active:

 ```
-$ firebase use
+$ firebase use --clear
-No project is currently active.
+Cleared active project.

+Run firebase use --add to define a new project alias.
 ```

-Run `firebase use --clear` if there is a project selected.

->*The library is developed with `firebase-tools` 8.8.1, on Node 14.8.0 and macOS 10.15.6*
+>*The library is developed with `firebase-tools` 8.10.0, on Node 14.8.0 and macOS 10.15.6.*

 ## Getting started